Pedro Rebocho: Guingamp

 On 20 June 2017, Rebocho agreed to a three-year contract at French club En Avant Guingamp.
 He made his Ligue 1 debut on 5 August, starting in the 3–1 away win against FC Metz.

 On 8 August 2019, Rebocho was loaned to Beşiktaş J.K. of the Turkish Süper Lig on a season-long loan with the option to make the move permanent.
 On 12 January 2021, in a similar loan, he joined F.C.
 Paços de Ferreira.

 Lech Poznań

-On 23 August 2021, Rebocho joined signed a two-year contract with Lech Poznań.
+On 23 August 2021, Rebocho signed a two-year contract with Lech Poznań.
 He made his debut in the Polish Ekstraklasa on 17 September, scoring and assisting once in a 5–0 home rout of Wisła Kraków.
+He added 20 more for the champions until the end of the campaign.

+Rebocho featured less in the league in 2022–23, but started in 16 out of 18 UEFA Europa Conference League games as Lech reached the quarter-finals.
+On 18 May 2023, it was announced he would leave as a free agent on 30 June.

+Khaleej

+On 20 June 2023, Rebocho joined Saudi Professional League club Al-Khaleej FC on a one-year deal.
+In July 2024, he extended his contract for another season.

 International career

 Rebocho was part of the Portuguese squad for the 2014 UEFA European Under-19 Championship.
 He played all matches in the tournament held in Hungary, losing the final 1–0 to Germany.

 On 11 October 2016, Rebocho won his first cap for the under-21s, in a 7–1 away demolition of Liechtenstein in the 2017 UEFA European Championship qualifiers.
-Selected for the finals in Poland by manager Rui Jorge, he appeared in the 4–2 group win against Macedonia as the tournament ended at that stage.
+Selected for the finals in Poland by manager Rui Jorge, he appeared in the 4–2 group win against North Macedonia as the tournament ended at that stage.